 Note Regarding Graham.Law Teaching At CLE’s

 The attorneys at Graham.Law consider it a duty, and an honor, to give back to the legal community.
-We have taught a variety of legal issues at over 30 CLEs sponsored by the Colorado Bar Association, the courts, local bar associations, and other non-profits.
-If you would like Carl to present, contact Carl directly at (719) 630-1123.
+We have taught a variety of Colorado family law issues at over 30 CLEs sponsored by the Colorado Bar Association, the courts, local bar associations, and other non-profits.
+If you would like Carl to present, contact us directly at (719) 630-1123.
 But please note that due to time constraints, while we are usually happy to help out with non-profits, we are unable to participate in for-profit conferences put on by private companies.

 What Are Colorado Family Court Facilitators?